YDIB11/Swissdata/index.markdown

 | RTX 2080 Ti Launch     | NVIDIA  | 61    | +15.65%       |
 | Tesla Bot Announcement | Tesla   | 60    | +15.11%       |

 **The key insight:** The iPod (-4.6% on day 0) scores as highly as the hyped Cybertruck reveal (+0.7% on day 0).
-Our framework captures both immediate blockbusters and slow-burn transformationsâ€”because it rewards **sustained momentum**, not initial hype.
+Our framework captures both immediate blockbusters and slow-burn transformations - because it rewards **sustained momentum**, not initial hype.

 </div>